OfficeDev/Word-Add-in-JavaScript-InvoiceManager/README.md

 <a name="prerequisites"></a>
 ##Prerequisites
 This sample requires the following:

-•Word 2013.

-•Visual Studio 2012; App for Office 2013 project template.

-•Internet Explorer 9 or Internet Explorer 10.
+  - Visual Studio 2013 with Update 5 or Visual Studio 2015.
+  - Word 2013 or later
+  - Internet Explorer 9 or later, which must be installed but doesn't have to be the default browser.
+To support Office Add-ins, the Office client that acts as host uses browser components that are part of Internet Explorer 9 or later.
+  - One of the following as the default browser: Internet Explorer 9, Safari 5.0.6, Firefox 5, Chrome 13, or a later version of one of these browsers.

-•Basic familiarity with JavaScript and HTML.
+  - Familiarity with JavaScript programming and web services.

 <a name="components"></a>
 ##Key components